Houston Area

 Space Center Houston at Johnson Space Center

 As an official NASA visitor center, the Space Center Houston at the Johnson Space Center is one of the top things to do in Houston with kids.
-With 250,000-square-feet, this is an educational complex and space museum in one complex.
+With 250,000 square feet, this is an educational complex and space museum in one complex.
 With over 400 space artifacts, like the largest collection of Moon rocks, it’s a must for NASA fans.

 As the home of NASA mission control, the exhibits at Space Center Houston offers more than a retrospective of past NASA missions.
 It focuses on the present and future NASA missions, like the current human spaceflight program in “the Artemis Exhibit”.

-Visitors can’t miss the “Space Shuttle Independence” mounted on top of at Boeing’s NASA 905 shuttle carrier aircraft at Independence Plaza.
+Visitors can’t miss the “Space Shuttle Independence” mounted on top of Boeing’s NASA 905 shuttle carrier aircraft at Independence Plaza.

 ProTip: Reserve a spot on the behind-the-scene tram tour of the Johnson Space Center, included in admission, since tram space is limited.

 Located outside of Houston at 1601 NASA Pkwy.
 Open weekdays from 10 a.m. to 5 p.m. and on weekends from 10 a.m. to 6 p.m..
-Adult (12 and older) admission ranges from $29.95 to 34.95, kids (4 to 11) are $24.95 and kids 3 and younger enter for free.
-Ample parking is available on-site and costs $5.
-This is a Houston CityPASS attraction.
+Adult (12 and older) admission ranges from $29.95 to 34.95, kids (4 to 11) are $24.95 to $29.95, and kids 3 and younger enter for free.
+Ample parking is available on-site and costs $10.

 Top Parks in Houston